PaulVincent707/Recursion-TOH/README.md

 static double estimatedNumOfMoves; //calculated move count static int currentMoveNum;//holds current move count
 ~~~~
  Now let's add in the default constructor for your Class TOHA. as you can see the default is setting up the structures for discs and towers.
-Add the following code to you file.
+Add the following code to your file.
  ~~~~
   public TOHA()
     {